Fatbirder's Top 1000 Birding Websites

 Tree Pipit

-In addition to other sightings, notable birds observed included a Stonechat and a Reed Bunting.
+Other notable birds included a Stonechat and a Reed Bunting, both adding variety to the morning’s observations.

 Stonechat